amicuchu/NintendoClientsWiki/Network-Library-Versions.md

-Unfortunately, there are many different versions of the nex library which are not backwards compatible.
+Unfortunately, there are many different versions of the nex library which are not backwards compatible, and even game-specific patches.
 This page lists which versions are used by games, and wheter the game has debug symbols.

 * MM = Match Making
 * DS = Data Store